 Quick answer: The TCPA (Telephone Consumer Protection Act) governs calls and texts in the US.
 Cold calling and texting are not banned, but the rules are real: automated/prerecorded calls and most marketing texts generally require prior express consent, the National Do Not Call Registry must be respected for marketing calls, and texting carries especially strict consent expectations.
 Penalties run roughly $500–$1,500 per violating call or text, which adds up fast.
 B2B has some narrower exposure than consumer outreach, but it is not exempt — and rules tighten over time.
 This is general information, not legal advice.

-Phone and text outreach can be powerful, but they're regulated far more tightly than email, and the penalties are per-message — so a careless texting blast can become a six-figure problem quickly.
+Phone and text outreach can be powerful — especially combined with cold email in one multi-channel cadence — but they're regulated far more tightly than email, and the penalties are per-message, so a careless texting blast can become a six-figure problem quickly.
 The TCPA is the main federal law here, enforced by the FCC, and it's worth understanding before you pick up the phone at scale.
 Talk to a qualified attorney for your specific situation; what follows is the plain-English lay of the land.

 What the TCPA actually covers